Hunter Renfrow Player Prop Bets for NFL Week 7 | Las Vegas vs. Philadelphia 10/24/2021

 Season Stats

-- Renfrow has been the target of 43 of his team's 232 passing attempts this season, or 18.5% of the target share.
+- Renfrow has collected 341 receiving yards (56.8 per game) and two touchdowns, reeling in 31 passes on 43 targets.

-- Renfrow (five red zone targets) has been the recipient of 19.2% of his team's 26 red zone pass attempts.
+- So far this season, 18.5% of the 232 passes thrown by his team have gone Renfrow's way.

-- The Raiders, who rank 12th in the NFL in points scored, have dropped back to pass 61.7% of the time while opting for the ground attack 38.3% of the time.
+- With five targets in the red zone this season, Renfrow has been on the receiving end of 19.2% of his team's 26 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Renfrow's matchup with the Eagles.